 Test any products before hitting the pavement to make sure everything is satisfactory And in working order.
 Most of all, make sure to enjoy yourself and consider this time well spent.

 As long as you plan accordingly, taking your cat traveling can be a very rewarding experience.
-Cats have a very great sense of wanderlust and will love the new sights, smells, and situations.
+Cats that have learned through positive reinforcement and that have made good associations with traveling have higher chances of having a wonderful time.
 Of course, some kitties are a little more reserved than others, so consider personality, too.

 As long as you make sure that you have all the gear you need and you map your trip out properly, your adventures won’t be anything less than positive—kitty in tow.